PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 19 Plans.md

 ### Moments & Encounters

-- [ ] Session Start: _Aftermath of the Purge_
+- [x] Session Start: _Aftermath of the Purge_
 	- The party must decide what to do with their captive, **Inquisitor Korven Thale**.
-He is fanatically loyal to the Silver Flame but is also a pragmatist.
+She is fanatically loyal to the Silver Flame but is also a pragmatist.
 He can reveal the Church's motivations: they believe the FKD fragments are a prison for an Overlord.
 Which overlord is lost to history, but either way they are too dangerous to be left unaccounted for.
 		- Baelin's initial research revealed they can have a corrupting effect in specific circumstances
 		- The warforged ([[Woe]]) has made several attempts at collecting their FKD while they were protecting Baelin.
 		- If the fragments are reunited within a pure avatar, the Overlord will be unleashed.